apache/dubbo-website/content/en/overview/mannual/golang-sdk/refer/use_dubbogo_cli.md

   dubbogo-cli install all
   ```

-  Installs the following tools to $GOPATH/bin with one click:
+  Installs the following tools to `$GOPATH/bin` with one command:

     - protoc-gen-go-triple

-      For compiling triple protocol interfaces.
+      For compiling Triple protocol interfaces.

     - imports-formatter